dianna-ai/dianna/dashboard/readme.md

 A dashboard was created for DIANNA using [streamlit](https://streamlit.io/) that can be used for simple exploration of your trained model explained by DIANNA.
 The dashboard produces the visual explanation of your selected XAI method.
 Additionally it allows you to compare the results of different XAI methods, as well as explanations of the top ranked predicted labels.

-To open the dashboard via the cli anywhere on your system, run
+To open the dashboard, you can install dianna via `pip install -e .[dashboard]` and run:

 ```console
 dianna-dashboard
 ```

-Or from the dashboard directory via streamlit directly:
+or, from this directory:

 ```console
 streamlit run Home.py